NANDAN-S-GMIT/Emotion-Detector/README.md

 - 🎨 Clean, responsive frontend UI with emoji-based buttons
 - ⚙️ Backend powered by Flask and Python
 - 🔁 JavaScript-powered asynchronous API interaction
+- 🧪 Unit tested for reliability and robustness
+- 🧰 Proper error handling and status code management
+- 🧱 Structured packaging with `__init__.py`
+- 🧼 Static code analysis with 10/10 Pylint score
 - 🖥️ Fully responsive and mobile-friendly layout
 - 🚀 Deployment-ready for platforms like Render or Heroku